-So Should We Drink Beet Juice or Not?,
+Transcript: So Should We Drink Beet Juice or Not?

-Why don’t those carcinogenic nitrosamines form in our stomachs from all the nitrites coming off our tongue?
-Because, our body’s not stupid and actively secretes vitamin C into our stomach juices to prevent that kind of thing from happening.
+Why don’t those carcinogenic nitrosamines form in our stomach from all the nitrites coming off our tongue?
+Because our body’s not stupid, and actively secretes vitamin C into our stomach juices to prevent that kind of thing from happening.

-The bottom line is that whopping doses of nitrates, from vegetables, is likely to improve athletic performance and blood pressure without increasing cancer risk as long as it’s done in the context of a healthy plant-based diet.
-As long as there’s fat-free phytonutrients physically in your stomach for three or four hours after we nitrate load, the nitrites produced will zip through our system and feed our muscles and vessels with nitric oxide.
-And it doesn’t take much—like 20 mg of vitamin C is all you need in your stomach to block nitrosamine production.
-That’s like 2 stawberries, a little stalk of broccoli, or slice of bell pepper.
-Our bodies may have evolved getting about 600 a day!
-If you’re out cycling green tea would probably be the most convenient.
+The bottom line is that whopping doses of nitrates, from vegetables, are likely to improve athletic performance and blood pressure without increasing cancer risk, as long as it’s done in the context of a healthy, plant-based diet.
+As long as there are fat-free phytonutrients physically in our stomach for three or four hours after we nitrate load, the nitrites produced will zip through our system, and feed our muscles and vessels with nitric oxide.
+And it doesn’t take much—like 20mg of vitamin C is all you need in your stomach to block nitrosamine production.
+That’s like two strawberries, a little stalk of broccoli, a slice of bell pepper.
+Our bodies may have evolved getting about 600mg of vitamin C a day!
+If you’re out cycling, green tea would probably be the most convenient.

 There isn’t any vitamin C in beet juice, though, so just sipping beet juice all day is probably not the best route—though there might be other phytonutrients in it that will serve the purpose.
 That’s something we still don’t know.